OscarMugendi/SemaKitu/README.md

 # SemaKitu

-SemaKitu is simple, interactive web application designed to collect, rank and archive quotes that have been provided by the general public.
+SemaKitu is a simple, interactive web application designed to collect, rank and archive quotes that have been provided by the general public.

 The app is still in its initial test phase.
 Any feedback or insight would be greatly appreciated.